Chore Kits with Printable

 ****Also, if you will have children helping with the cleaning, make sure the products you use are appropriate and safe for their ages.

 In my kits, I included microfiber cloths, and various dusters, magic erasers, wet mop cloths, scrubby pads, general all purpose cleaning sprays, mini dust pans (I got mine from a dollar store), disinfectant wipes, and my favorite fill-able dish wands.
-These are the ones I use to clean tubs and showers.

 Have fun making up your own chore kits!